AnsonLai/Edge-Voice-Highlighter/README.md

 This is a buggy proof of concept, and I'm happy to accept contributions!
 If there's enough interest, I will try and polish this.
 At the moment, it works for my personal use.

+### Limitations

+Any developer will be asking why I'm using such a convoluted process.
+In short, Microsoft Edge on Android doesn't have extensions or a developer console.
+This API and webpage is the only way I can inject the code onto a random webpage on my phone.
+It destroys the styling and some images, but the text comes through just fine.

 ### Building Blocks

 I started from two of my own templates that might be useful for others: